RefractNetwork/Build-A-Bot/backend-rvc/README.md

-# RVC (Retrieval-based Voice Conversion) API
+# Text-to-Speech (TTS) and Retrieval-based Voice Conversion (RVC) Modules

-This directory contains the backend API for real-time voice conversion using RVC (Retrieval-based Voice Conversion) and ElevenLabs Text-to-Speech.
+This directory contains the modules and backend API for TTS using the ElevenLabs API and RVC using python-rvc.

 ## Setup and Installation

 Follow these steps to set up the backend environment and install the necessary dependencies.
+The setup process requires an ElevenLabs API key and configuring a specialized a Python virtual environment.

 ### Prerequisites